tamer017/Multi-Angular-Photogrammetry/docs/camera.md

 ### **Installation Notes**
 - Mount at the highest point on the UAV with a clear view of the sky.
-- Avoid interference from other devices like GPS or data transmitters.
+- Avoid interference from devices like GPS or data transmitters.

 ---